jamespfennell/texcraft/docs/src/texlang/07-variables.md

 # TeX variables

 The documentation so far has covered two of three type of primitives in TeX:
-    expansion primitives and execution primtives.
+    expansion primitives and execution primitives.
 In this section we discuss the third type: variables.

 The TeX language includes typed variables.